 The current stone building is the fourth building built for worship by the First Presbyterian Church of Ewing, the congregation which has continually occupied this site since 1709.
 The tradition is that a log cabin was built on the site in 1712.
 It was replaced with a second, wood-frame building in 1726, then with a brick building completed in 1797 and remodeled in 1839.

-Built of large, uncoursed local brownstone, this handsome and generally well preserved building is one of New Jersey’s few Romanesque Revival church sanctuaries.
-Its original steeple, significantly taller than the current one, made the building capable of being seen for miles around in the then-rural landscape.
-Although the building has a gothic appearance at first glance with its tall and narrow stained-glass windows, tower and pinnacled buttresses, the round-arched window shapes and arcaded corbels represent the earlier medieval style – the Romanesque.
+Although at first glance the building appears to be a gothic structure with its tall stained-glass windows, tower, and pinnacled buttresses, the round-arched windows and arcaded corbels represent an earlier medieval style – the Romanesque.
 Its “Romanesque Revival” style, designed by Philadelphia architect James C. Sidney, was a popular alternative to the Gothic Revival style in the 1850s and 1860s.

 Twelve stained glass windows in the nave and narthex (lobby) were replaced for the building’s centennial in 1967 with stained and painted glass windows from the Willet Co. in Philadelphia.
 These windows depict the history of the Christian church from the calling of the disciples to the founding of the Ewing Presbyterian Church congregation in 1709.

 Relatively few modifications have been made to the building since 1867.
 Those that have been made include: